-These medications can become part of everyday life and routine, but they can also become addictive if not used in the right way.
+These medications can become part of everyday life and routine, but they can also become addictive if not used correctly.
 Prescription drug addiction is more common than you’d think and it can severely damage your help, despite the drugs themselves prescribed to help in the first place.

-There are today a number of methods to combat prescription drug addiction, but ultimately using them effectively and properly in the first place will ensure they’re being used in the way intended.
+There are today a number of methods to combat prescription drug interaction, but ultimately using them effectively and properly in the first place will ensure they’re being used in the way intended.

 At the same time, missing doses or misusing your prescription drugs can also impact your health and life.
 As a rule, taking the following steps can help to make sure you’re using your prescription drugs effectively…